 Forget the drab grays and browns that define most office spaces.
 Our offices are painted in our signature colors—purple and orange—and the walls themselves are enough to brighten even the gloomiest of days.
 We adorn our workspaces with colorful name tags that we draw ourselves on chalkboards, and we hold meetings in conference rooms with names like "Sandbox," "Re(a)d Rover," "Treehouse," and "The Neighborhood."
 The first thing to greet Boomers in our D.C. headquarters is a tire swing and caricatures of our Boomers who have dedicated their time and talent.
 In our offices, you can find: Imagination Playground blocks, Rigamajig, a foosball table, a ping pong table, kazoos, and an abundance of arts and crafts materials.
 We all know children need to play, but that doesn't mean that adults can't play, too!

 At KaBOOM! we believe a diverse and inclusive environment is an integral part of our culture and is key in ensuring that the organizational capacity and resources are in place to achieve our mission.
 In valuing the unique experiences and perspectives of our employees, supporting partners, and other stakeholders, KaBOOM! is committed to building and maintaining a more diverse and inclusive organization.
-We are deliberate in developing and sustaining a culture that embraces all areas of diversity including, but not limited to, people of any: age, race, gender, sexual orientation, religion, creed, citizenship, political ideology, ethnicity, marital and/or parental status, veteran status, and disability.
+We are deliberate in developing and sustaining a culture that embraces all areas of diversity including, but not limited to, people of any: age, race, gender, gender identity, sexual orientation, religion, creed, citizenship, political ideology, ethnicity, marital and/or parental status, veteran status, and disability.

 At KaBOOM! we get results.
 Whether we're calling clients, answering web queries or wielding a sledge hammer, all of us know that we are part of a collective effort with a measurable, positive impact on society.
 With over 2,300 playground builds under our belt, a vibrant and growing online community, and support from a long list of celebrities and sponsors, we can come to work each day knowing that we're doing our part to strengthen communities and restore play in the lives of our nation's children.